NguyenThien1906/BigDataApplication/project/proposal.md

 ## Problem

-### Title: Anime recommendation system based on user ratings.
+### Title: Real-time anime recommendation system based on user ratings.

 ### Description:

-Analyze anime ratings dataset using Big Data & Machine Learning tools, in order to recommend animes a user has yet to watch, based on the user's rating history.
+Analyze real-time anime ratings data using Big Data and Machine Learning tools, in order to recommend animes a user has yet to watch, based on the user's rating history.

 **Input**: User's rating history on watched animes.